LeRoy Collins Leon County Public Library: Woodville Branch Library

-As the newest library of Leon County, this library was added to the Woodville Community Center in October 2011, with 2,000 square foot of space.
+As the newest library of Leon County, this library was added to the Woodville Community Center in October 2011, with 2,000-square-foot of space.
 The library addition led to the creation of the Woodville Founders' Festival when Verna Brock became the director of the branch.

 Resources and services

 Materials: The LCLCPL system offers books, DVDs, audio books, CDs, telescopes, hotspots, and seasonal seeds.
-Aside from physical items, the library also offers RBdigital and Overdrive, applications where patrons can download electronic books, electronic audio books, and e-magazines.
+Aside from physical items, the library also offers Flipster, Hoopla, and Libby by Overdrive, applications where patrons can download electronic books, electronic audio books, and e-magazines.
 Through the Friends of the Library, LCLCPL also offers Kanopy, a video streaming service.
 All materials are free to check out with a library card.
 In addition to these materials, in 2021, Leon County library leaders announced they had received a $15,000 grant to expand their Library of Things, allowing patrons to save money by borrowing larger, more expensive limited-use items such as power tools, telescopes and kayaks.

 Services: LCLCPL offers adult and youth services programming.
 Past events have included Music in the Stacks, Candyland, Booked for Lunch author events, Coffee and Cards, Science Night, Teen Movie Mob Night, Archaeology Story Time, and many seasonal events put on by the Friends of the Library such as the Title Wave Used Book Sale.
 Another service offered is Tech Help 1 on 1 in which a patron can book a library staff for a one-hour session to learn basic computer skills, help with their mobile devices, learn on the library's desktop PC and basic internet skills.
 Ask a Librarian is also available through LCLCPL.
+In 2024, Leon County launched a new website, including a refurbished website for the library system to provide improved access to library services and materials.